TaiseiTagami/IEEE_Miku_Showcase/README.md

 ---

-### 4. Projection mapping in Unity
+### 4. Perspective projection in Unity

-I'm doing projection mapping using matrices to try to project what the viewer should be seeing from their position in real life in the Unity scene.
+I'm trying to use perspective projection formulas using matrices to try to project what the viewer should be seeing from their position in real life in the Unity scene.
 Currently, I have the live positioning in reference to the camera, viewer's line of sight and viewing angles, and simulated monitor objects equivalent to the real-world monitors working.
 Some of the projection mapping is working, but tbh I don't fully understand how it's working and it's still wonky.
 I haven't really had the chance to test it in the real world either so it'll prob require a lot of calibration parameters that I haven't implemented.
 Hopefully I can get my hands on some monitors soon.

 ---